On this page

 • Pagination is now themeable with its own component

-• RSVP form markup has changed from a table to divs – if you’ve customized RSVP form styling, it’s worth reviewing on dev
+• RSVP form markup has changed from a table to divs – if you’ve customized RSVP form styling, review this on dev

 See the 3.0 Release Notes for the full list of theming changes.